 - The locking feature prevents that two jobs access the same resource, e.g. a file or database, at the same time.
 In other words, only one process at a time can receive the exclusive right to access the resource as long as the lock is active.

-- Standard job packages e.g. for log rotation and cleanup, sanity checking, job execution by remote JobSchedulers, FTP file transfer.
+- Standard job packages e.g. for log rotation and cleanup, sanity checking, job execution by remote JobSchedulers and file transfer.

-- Notifications for job execution results per e-mail, configurable logging and monitoring of logs.
+- Notifications for job execution results by e-mail, configurable logging and monitoring of logs.

 - API to implement jobs and job scripts, e.g. for complex conditional processing.

 - Different graphical user interfaces: A built-in interface for job control and a GUI for managing configurations for several JobSchedulers on different server systems.

 - High-availability Cluster: a JobScheduler backup cluster ensures fail-safe operation and fault tolerance with automatic fail-over.
 A fail-safe system consists of a primary JobScheduler and at least one backup, with both these JobSchedulers running on different computers.

 - Load sharing: For a high volume of data with time consuming processing using multiple JobSchedulers will speed up the processing time considerably and provide higher availability.
 In load sharing mode the processing tasks are shared between multiple JobSchedulers that are handling distributed orders on more than one host.

 - Solution stacks are implementations with third party Open Source components that are available for e.g.